 Arguments Against Spaying Cats

-Female cats that have been spayed will never suffer ovarian cysts or uterine infections, and their likelihood of developing mammary tumours is significantly lower if they are spayed before they go into heat for the first time.
+Female cats that have been spayed will never suffer ovarian cysts or uterine infections, and their likelihood of developing mammary tumors is significantly lower if they are spayed before they go into heat for the first time.
 In addition, owners don’t have to put up with the screeching of a cat in heat.
-Despite these benefits, there are a number of myths regarding spaying that cause owners to put off or even forgo this necessary procedure.
+Despite these benefits, there are a number of myths about spaying that cause owners to put off or even forgo this necessary procedure.

 Myth: A female cat should have at least one litter before she is spayed.

 Many people derive a sense of fulfillment through parenthood, so they believe that cats do as well, but cats don’t feel as though they’re missing out on anything by not having kittens.
-Cats live in the moment; they don’t speculate as to how their lives might have been different had different choices been made.
+Cats live in the moment; they don’t speculate as to how their lives might have been different if different choices had been made.

 Myth: Children should have the opportunity to witness a cat giving birth.

-Many people let their cats have kittens so that their children can witness the birth, and this practice contributes to the death toll as large numbers of unwanted cats are euthanized in shelters each year.
+Many people let their cats have kittens so their children can witness the birth, and this practice contributes to the death toll as large numbers of unwanted cats are euthanized in shelters each year.
 There are plenty of videos and picture books that can be used to teach children about the birth process.

 Myth: Letting the cat have a litter is alright because it will be easy to find good homes for the kittens.